CSCfi/csc-user-guide/docs/data/datasets/best-encryption-practices.md

 ## Scope

-This document gives some best practises on how to encrypt data if storing it in to CSC's data services for research.
+This document gives some best practices on how to encrypt data if storing it in to CSC's data services for research.
 The decision whether encryption is appropriate means to protect the data content against unwanted exposure is at the responsibility of the customer.

 Customer's own environment is out of the scope of this document.
 As the sensitive data exists at the customer's own environment already before it will be stored (transferred) to CSC's data service, this document assumes that all the necessary safeguards at the customer side &ndash;
-policies, procedures, practises, etc. &ndash; are already in place.
+policies, procedures, practices, etc. &ndash; are already in place.

 Classified data, which requires separation by the service other than access control is out of the scope of this document.[^7]

-Computational processing of data is out of the scope of this document, as this document simply describes the best practises for storing sensitive data.
+Computational processing of data is out of the scope of this document too, as this document simply describes the best practices for storing sensitive data.
 You can access CSC's data services for research directly from your own environment just like from CSC's supercomputing environment, from the point of view of service there is no difference from where the data is transferred to it.